 I am a Professor of Sociology and Faculty Affiliate at the Columbia Population Research Center (CPRC), the Weatherhead East Asian Institute (WEAI), the Institute for Social and Economic Research and Policy (ISERP), the Data Science Institute (DSI), the Center for Pandemic Research, the China Center for Social Policy, and the Institute of Latin American Studies (ILAS) at Columbia University.

-My research has been funded with grants from the National Science Foundation, the National Institutes of Health (including a K01 Career Development Award), the Russell Sage Foundation, and the Washington Center for Equitable Growth.
-I have also conducted two national surveys with my collaborators.
+My research has received funding from the National Science Foundation, the National Institutes of Health (including a K01 Career Development Award), the Russell Sage Foundation, and the Washington Center for Equitable Growth.
+Additionally, I have also conducted two national surveys as part of a team.
 The first survey focuses on migration and families in China (2012-2013).
-The second survey (with embedded experiments) investigates how the COVID-19 pandemic has shaped racial attitudes and relations in the United States (2020).
+The second survey (with embedded experiments) investigates how the COVID-19 pandemic has shaped racial attitudes in the United States (2020-2022).

 My current projects include: